AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

 * If remote references are not retrieved and results in an error message, check if [!DNL Sites] deployment is available and check for network connectivity issues.
 Retry later to check. [!DNL Assets] deployment attempts twice to establish connection with [!DNL Sites] deployment and then reports a failure.

   ![failure to retrieve asset remote references](assets/reference-report-failure.png)

+* If you see that the cookies are not being sent from the Sites server to the Assets server in Chrome this is because the Assets connection is not over HTTPS.
+If you do not use HTTPS on the Assets instance then the SameSite=None header cannot be added to the response after you authenticate with the Assets server.